dsaidgovsg/airflow-pipeline/README.md

 <https://github.com/dsaidgovsg/spark-k8s-addons#how-to-properly-manage-pip-packages>
 for more information.

+For builds involving Airflow v2 onwards, note that `poetry` is not supported as an installation tool.
+See <https://github.com/apache/airflow/issues/13149> for a related discussion and how to resolve possible conflicts when installing packages on top of this base image.

 Also, for convenience, the current version runs both the `webserver` and `scheduler` together in the same instance by the default entrypoint, with the `webserver` being at the background and `scheduler` at the foreground.
 All the